-A A CONCEPTUAL FRAMEWORK FOR FINANCIAL REPORTING

-- 1. The need for a conceptual framework - a) Describe what is meant by a conceptual framework of accounting.
-[2] - Discuss whether a conceptual framework is necessary and what an alternative system might be.^[2] - 2.
-The fundamental concepts of relevance and faithful representation('true and fair view') - Discuss what is meant by relevance and faithful representation and describe the qualities that enhance these characteristics. - b) Discuss whether faithful representation constitutes more than compliance with accounting standards.^[1] - c) Indicate the circumstances and required disclosures where a 'true and fair' override may apply.
-[1] - The enhancing characteristics of comparability, verifiability, timeliness and understandability - Discuss what is meant by understandability and verifiability in relation to the provision of financial information.^[2] - Discuss the importance of comparability and timeliness to users of financial statements. - c) Distinguish between changes in accounting policies and changes in accounting estimates and describe how accounting standards apply the principle of comparability where an entity changes its accounting policies.^[2] - d) Recognise and account for changes in accounting policies and the correction of prior period errors.^[2]
+- A THE CONCEPTUAL AND REGULATORY FRAMEWORK FOR FINANCIAL REPORTING - 1.
+The need for a conceptual framework and the characteristics of useful information - a) Describe what is meant by a conceptual framework of accounting.^[2] - Discuss whether a conceptual framework is necessary and what an alternative system might be.^[2] - c) Discuss what is meant by relevance and faithful representation and describe the qualities that enhance these characteristics.^[2] - d) Discuss whether faithful representation constitutes more than compliance with accounting standards.^[1] - e) Discuss what is meant by understandability and verifiability in relation to the provision of financial information.^[2] - f) Discuss the importance of comparability and timeliness to users of financial statements.^[2] - g) Discuss the principle of comparability in accounting for changes its accounting policies.^[2]

-4. Recognition and measurement
+2. Recognition and measurement

-- Define what is meant by 'recognition' in financial statements and discuss the recognition criteria.
+- a) Define what is meant by 'recognition' in financial statements and discuss the recognition criteria.^[2]

-- b) Apply the recognition criteria to: [2]
+- b) Apply the recognition criteria to: ^[2]

-- i) assets and liabilities.
+i) assets and liabilities.

-- ii) income and expenses
+ii) income and expenses

-- c) Discuss revenue recognition issues; indicate when income and expense recognition should occur.
-[2]

-- d) Demonstrate the role of the principle of substance over form in relation to recognising sales revenue.^[2]

-- e) Explain the following measures and compute amounts using: [2]
+- c) Explain the following measures and compute amounts using: ^[2]

 - i) historical cost

 - ii) fair value/current cost

 - iii) net realisable value

 - iv) present value of future cash flows.

+- d) Discuss the advantages and disadvantages of the use of historical cost accounting.